-- Carrying capacity — One approach to preventing unacceptable impacts from human use is to set limits on numbers of users and types of activity based on the capacity of the ecosystem to cope with expected impacts.
+- Carrying capacity — One approach to preventing unacceptable impacts from human use is to set limits on numbers of users and types of activity based on the capacity of the ecosystem to cope with impacts.
 In practice, it can be difficult to determine environmental carrying capacity, but limits can be set using best available knowledge and an approach inclusive of reef users.
-Social issues such as crowding, conflict, noise and other factors influencing user satisfaction (social carrying capacity) are important considerations for recreational users and commercial tourism operators.
-These often end up being major drivers of decisions about the carrying capacity of popular tourism sites.

-- Limits of acceptable change — While environmental carrying capacity can be a useful approach to minimizing impacts from recreation, managers should be cautious about applying it too rigidly as the number of users that is sustainable for a particular site depends strongly on the behavior of the users.
-For this reason, the concept of ‘limits of acceptable change’ (LAC) can be a useful alternative for managing use.
-LAC can be a powerful approach for getting users (especially commercial tourism operators) to adopt best practice, as the numbers of users is dependent on the size of their ‘ecological footprint’.
-A key requirement of an LAC approach is a system for regularly monitoring reef condition as part of a dynamic management system with set thresholds and actions.
+- Limits of acceptable change (LAC) — This involves setting limits based on reef users’ behavior and can be a powerful approach for getting users (especially commercial tourism operators) to adopt best practices, as the numbers of users is dependent on the size of their ecological footprint.
+A key requirement of an LAC approach is a system for regularly monitoring reef condition as part of a dynamic management system with thresholds and actions.

 Managing Reef Activities

-A range of other approaches can also be used to reduce concentration of use to a fewer number of ‘hardened’ sites, such as installing moorings or installing attractions (for example, artificial reefs or underwater sculpture parks, such as those in opens in a new windowGrenada and opens in a new windowMexico).
+A range of other approaches can also be used to reduce concentration of use to a fewer number of hardened sites, such as installing moorings or installing attractions (for example, artificial reefs or underwater sculpture parks, such as those in opens in a new windowMexico).